What Are the Low-Key Signs That Reveal a Person’s True Character?

 19. Respect for Differences

-A strong character is characterized by respect for the cultural, religious, and intellectual differences of others.
+A strong character is characterized by respect for others’ cultural, religious, and intellectual differences.
 Individuals who appreciate diversity are typically more tolerant and open-minded.

 When someone listens respectfully to conflicting viewpoints without attempting to persuade you to change, they are exhibiting tolerance and openness.